 Spring 2025, Yale University, Department of Spanish & Portuguese

-Hemispheric Poetics and Politics
+Hemispheric Poetics and Politics (undergraduate)

 English/Comparative Literature version — Spring 2024, Princeton University, Program in Latin American Studies